Racers hope event at Park Jefferson kicks the season off

 Rosenboom was one of 32 sprint car drivers at the Open Wheel Nationals event presented by Front Row Challenge Motorsports at Park Jefferson on Saturday along with 32 IMCA Modified drivers.
 Each driver was allowed up to 10 people on their pit crew.

-Saturday’s races at Park Jefferson Speedway was one of the first live sporting events in the nation since the coronavirus pandemic started back in March.
+Saturday’s race card at Park Jefferson Speedway was one of the first live sporting events in the nation since the coronavirus pandemic started back in March.

 The event was originally scheduled to have at the most 700 fans in attendance when it was announced last week.
 But McCarl and Adamson decided to refund the spectators their money and run the races without fans in order to keep everyone safe, even though Park Jefferson Speedway can seat more than 4,000 spectators.